How To Calm a Dog During a Storm [Easing Your Dog's Fears]

 Why Are Dogs Scared of Storms?

 Dogs are often afraid of storms for many reasons.
-If a storm is coming, you may even notice your dog acting strangely before the storm even hits.
+If a storm is coming, you may notice your dog acting strangely before the storm even hits.
 This is because a dog's hearing is much more sensitive than a human's, and they can usually hear it approaching before we do.
 Canines can also sense changes in the air pressure — since there's no way for them to understand why it happens, it can make them feel uncomfortable or scared.

 Are All Dogs Scared of Storms?